Key Takeaways

 Laptop dependency.
 Most remote workers rely on laptops, which force a compromise: either the screen is too low (causing neck flexion) or the keyboard is too high (causing wrist extension).
 There is no laptop position that is simultaneously good for your neck and your wrists.

 Blurred boundaries.
 Without the physical transition of a commute, remote workers log more hours and take fewer breaks.
-Microsoft found that remote workers increased their average workday by 46 minutes and took 30% fewer breaks compared to in-office work (Microsoft Work Trend Index, 2021).
+Microsoft found that remote workers in the U.S. increased their average workday by 46 minutes and took 30% fewer breaks compared to in-office work (Microsoft Work Trend Index, 2021).

 The Essential Setup: 5 Non-Negotiable Adjustments